-SPECIFICATIONS FOR THE STANDARD REFERENCE AND PROPOSED D BUILDING COMPONENT STANDARD REFERENCE DESIGN PROPOSED DESIGN Glazing a Total area b = (a) The proposed glazing area; where proposed glazing area is less than 15% of the conditioned floor area. (b) 15% of the conditioned floor area; where the proposed glazing area is 15% or more of the conditioned floor area.
-Orientation: equally distributed to four cardinal compass orientations (N, E, S, & W) As proposed As proposed U-factor: from Table N1102.1.3 As proposed SHGC: From Table N1102.1.1 except that for climates with no requirement (NR) SHGC = 0.40 shall be used.
-As proposed Interior shade fraction: 0.92-(0.21 $\times$ SHGC for the standard reference design) 0.92-(0.21 × SHGC as proposed) External shading: none As proposed
+BUILDING COMPONENT STANDARD REFERENCE DESIGN PROPOSED DESIGN Glazinga Total area b = (a) The proposed glazing area; where proposed glazing area is less than 15% of the conditioned floor area. (b) 15% of the conditioned floor area; where the proposed glazing area is 15% or more of the conditioned floor area.
+Orientation: equally distributed to four cardinal compass orientations (N, E, S, & W) As proposed As proposed U-factor: from Table N1102.1.3 SHGC: From Table N1102.1.1 except that for climates with no requirement (NR) SHGC = 0.40 shall be used.
+As proposed Interior shade fraction: 0.92-(0.21 × SHGC for the standard reference design) External shading: none 0.92-(0.21 × SHGC as proposed) As proposed